At Home Bucket List: 50 Fun Things to Do Without Leaving the House

 A Haiku is a traditional form of Japanese poetry that consists of only three lines and a total of 17 syllables.
 The first and third line has 5 syllables and the second has seven.
 The lines do not need to rhyme, actually most of the time they don’t.

-A plane flies overhead,
+A plane flies over,

 you dream of being on it.